 5 Reasons to Eat Locally-Grown Food

-We talk a lot about how important it is to buy and eat Michigan-grown and raised fruits and veggies, but we haven’t explained why it’s so important!
-How does buying locally grown produce benefit our communities?
-Why is eating locally grown food better for our families?
-And…what does “locally grown” even mean?
+We talk a lot about how important it is to buy and eat Michigan-grown and raised fruits and veggies, but how does buying locally-grown food benefit our communities?
+Why is eating locally-grown food better for our families?
+And…what does “locally-grown food” even mean?

 Now that we have an idea of what locally grown fruits and veggies means, here are five reasons to buy and eat them:

 - Locally grown food can taste better!
 Fruits and veggies that travel long distances are harvested early, so they don’t get too ripe on their journey.
 Since locally grown food isn’t making a long trip, it’s picked at PEAK ripeness for maximum flavor.

 - Besides being extra tasty, locally grown food may be more nutritious.
 Fresh, local fruits and veggies hang on to all their nutrients because they’re making a shorter trip from farm to fork.

 - Buying locally grown food encourages us to eat seasonally.
 (Pro tip: Freeze in-season veggies to enjoy them all year long.)